 Their performance was truly breathtaking.
 It was really captivating to have a closer look at those graceful women with fancy kimonos, lovely ornate hairstyles, and iconic makeup.

-Have Fun with Strawberry Fruit Picking
+Have Fun Strawberry Picking

 Strawberry is the queen of spring fruits in Japan.
 Early spring is the beginning of the strawberry season.